stackbit-projects/caring-tortoise-65636/content/pages/index.md

     features:
       - title: Web Design
         content: >
-          Own beautiful websites that are fast to load, secure, and effectively generate traffic.
+          Own beautiful websites that are fast to load, secure, and effective at generating the right traffic to your business.
         align: left
         image: /images/noun_web design_3456393.png
         image_alt: Feature 1 placeholder image